zengm-games/json-web-streams/README.md

 typescript - queryStrings must have length at least 1, or it's not doing anything

+test memory usage (delete values we are not interested in) - can expose parser internals somehow

 ## Future

 Support wildcard keys of an object, somehow emit the wildcard value or full path as 3rd argument